Rare 1975-S No S Proof Roosevelt Silver Dime to be Auctioned Next Month

 Silver Dime Values

 At the very minimum, a silver dime is worth its weight in silver.
 A 90% silver dime has an overall gross weight around 2.5 grams.
 Therefore, it has roughly .0715 ozt of silver.
-Based on the spot price, the intrinsic value of the silver is worth far more than the face value, which is the primary reason that the government stopped the use of silver and made the switch to clad coins.
+Based on the spot price, the intrinsic value of silver is far more than its face value, which is the primary reason the government stopped using silver and switched to clad coins.

 An easy way to estimate the value of your silver dimes is that each $1.00 Face Value, or ten silver dimes, contains .715 troy ounces of silver.
 This is a commonly accepted weight that takes into consideration that there may be some wear and tear from circulation.